ffund/real-time-embedded-systems-lab/1-blinky/README.md

 and generate a `blinky-nodebug.elf` program that will run without semi-hosted debugging.
 (You can find lots of information on Makefile syntax online.)

+Run `openocd' as before and run

+    arm-none-eabi-gdb -tui blinky-nodebug.elf

-Use the same procedure as before to burn this `blinky-nodebu.elf` to your device.
+to burn this `blinky-nodebug.elf` to your device.
 Then, stop `openocd` and `gdb` on your computer.
 Disconnect the board from the host computer, then reconnect it.
 This program should flash the blue LED *without* `openocd` or `gdb` attached.